galvdat-hthieu/vgupe2024_team8/Report.md

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/b86dc19b-091d-499f-a49a-5b8d915bd607" width="400" height="400">

 Here is the GUI of this function.
-It will have 3 blank boxes so you can enter information to search based on ID, name, position and then just press "search".
+It will have 3 blank boxes so you can enter information to search based on ID, name, position and then just press "Search".

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/ff984017-9e0e-454b-999f-63e06c7638a8" width="500" height="400">